 To create a financial forecast that accurately represents your business's outlook, remember to factor in other day-to-day operating expenses.

-Now that you have all the necessary information, it's time to dive in and start creating your business plan and developing the financial forecast for your edible seaweeds farm.
+Now that you have all the necessary information, it's time to dive in and start creating your business plan and developing the financial forecast for your edible seaweed farm.

-What goes into your edible seaweeds farm's financial forecast?
+What goes into your edible seaweed farm's financial forecast?

-The four key outputs of a financial forecast for a edible seaweeds farm are:
+The four key outputs of a financial forecast for a edible seaweed farm are:

 - The profit and loss (P&L) statement,